Description of

 3. Show Secretaries and/or their representatives to determine admissibility at each show.

-N. DESCRIPTION OF THE CHECK COLOR CLASS KING
+DESCRIPTION OF THE CHECK COLOR CLASS KING

 1. Includes open checks, t-pattern checks, and saturated t-pattern velvets.